-One of the main steps of creating a survey is knowing how best to balance both qualitative and quantitative research in your survey process.
-Each play critical roles in ensuring your data provides actionable insights that will allow you to make better decisions.
+One of the main steps involved in creating a survey is knowing how best to balance both qualitative and quantitative research in your survey process.
+Each play critical roles in ensuring that your data provides actionable insights that will allow you to make better decisions.

-Qualitative research helps you gather detailed information on the topic you are interested in and formulate hypotheses to help you direct your quantitative research and see whether the theories you developed are correct.
+Qualitative research helps you to gather detailed information about the topic you’re interested in and formulate hypotheses to help you direct your quantitative research and see whether the theories you developed are correct.

 Qualitative research can also help in the final stages of your project, where you can use quotes from open-ended questions to put a face to the numbers you’ve collected.
-When you want to know things like what words your customers would use to describe you or how your customers interact with your product, qualitative research is a good place to start.
+When you want to know certain things such as which words your customers would use to describe you or how your customers interact with your product, qualitative research is a good place to start.

-Once you’ve defined your issues, quantitative research will help you make decisions based on numbers and figures on which you can apply statistical analysis.
+Once you’ve defined your issues, quantitative research will help you make decisions based on numbers and figures to which you can apply statistical analysis.

-Often, quantitative research has a larger number of respondents or participants than qualitative research, so you can definitively answer questions like: Do people prefer you to your competitors?
+Quantitative research often has a larger number of respondents or participants than qualitative research, so you can definitively answer questions such as: Do people prefer you to your competitors?
 Which services are most important?
-What ad is most appealing?
+Which ad is most appealing?

-To make sure you have the right balance to get all the answers you need, here are some more tips on how to use both forms of research to help you make better decisions.
+To ensure that you have the right balance to obtain all the answers you need, here are some more tips about how to use both forms of research to help you make better decisions.

 So how do you put these two forms of research together?
 Qualitative research is almost always a starting point, where your goal is to discover new problems and opportunities.
 These, in turn, allow you to define where further research must be directed.
 Quantitative research gives specific measurements that identify the accuracy and significance of a problem or opportunity.